yakhyo/yakhyo.github.io/_posts/2025/2025-11-11-uniface-all-in-one-face-analysis.md

 ## Model Selection Guide

-UniFace provides a comprehensive model zoo with clear guidance:
+UniFace provides a comprehensive model zoo with clear guidance for different use cases:

+### By Use Case

 **Mobile/Edge Devices**: Use lightweight models like `RetinaFace(MNET_025)` (1.7MB) or `MobileFace(MNET_V2)` (4MB) for resource-constrained environments.